A Muslim-friendly tour of Bosnia

 Picture Credit - www.eurovoix.com Bosnia & Herzegovina has a rich cultural background with roots that can be traced back to medieval times – Bosnia became part of the Ottoman Empire in the 15th century, during which constant wars were affecting the country.
 Eventually, Bosnia came under Austro-Hungarian control in 1878.

-The country also had to deal conflict after the assassination of Archduke Franz Ferdinand which occurred while he was visiting Sarajevo 1914 – which resulted in Austro-Hungary starting a war with Serbia.
+The country also had to deal conflict after the assassination of Archduke Franz Ferdinand which occurred while he was visiting Sarajevo 1914.
+This resulted in Austro-Hungary going to war with Serbia.
 This move played a key role in starting World War I.

-Bosnia went on to become a republic of Yugoslavia after World War II, until it’s disintegration in 1991 – which resulted in one of the most horrifying civil wars from 1992 to 1995.
+Bosnia went on to become a republic of Yugoslavia after World War II, until its disintegration in 1991 which resulted in one of history's most horrifying international conflicts from 1992 to 1995.
 It's estimated that over 100, 000 lives were lost due to ethnic violence within the Bosniaks, Serbs and Croats.

 Despite it’s tragic past, Bosnia has become one of the most fascinating tourist destinations.
 The region is famous for serene, beautiful mountain scenery, and cities with famous historic buildings and medieval architecture.
 The lakes, waterfalls and lush greenery are amazing sights to see– especially the rural beauty of the Bosnian countryside.
 With different cultural and historical changes through the decades, Bosnia has become a unique tourist destination worth visiting.